Things to Do in Ojai, California

 Ojai’s sunsets are gorgeous, culminating most nights in the “pink moment,” when the mountains surrounding Ojai turn orange/pink/red.
 You can appreciate the sunset from anywhere in Ojai, but Meditation Mount east of town is a particularly perfect spot.
 Take a blanket, sit on the grass and soak it all in!
 Very kid-friendly, as long as your kids know how to relax.

 And there’s more to do!
 The Mob Shop leads bike tours for all ages.
 Or drive a few minutes east to Ojai Olive Oil to taste oils and vinegars – our kids love the tastings!
+Summer Camp, in a converted gas station, is on the left as you’re coming into town and is worth a stop.
 And Bart’s Books, located downtown, is a unique outdoor bookstore with an eclectic children’s section.
+Fig is a fun, eclectic store downtown.
 The Ojai Visitors Bureau (downtown) can always provide specific family recommendations and maps.

 Ojai Hotels: Where to Stay in Ojai